 The physical deployment of a release to an environment is controlled through

 approvals and gates, deployment conditions and triggers, and queuing policies.

 In some cases, you may be generating builds more quickly than they can be deployed.
-Alternatively, you may configure multiple agents and, for example, be creating releases from the same release definition for deployment of different artifacts.
+Alternatively, you may configure multiple agents and, for example, be creating releases from the same release pipeline for deployment of different artifacts.
 In such cases, it's useful to be able to control how multiple releases are queued into an environment.
 Queuing policies give you that control.

 The options you can choose for a queuing policy are: